FAQs

 The mean value of this waiting time, ⟨T0⟩=1/α, is a system-dependent property that can be experimentally measured and, in principle, calculated from first principles, therefore being not a new, universal constant that must be assumed.

-There seem to be several new theories about collapse (EDFPM, Greenleaf's TBCT, Frank's QTI).
-How are they related, and which one is right?
+There seem to be several new theories about collapse such as EDFPM, Greenleaf's TBCT, Frank's QTI, etc. How are they related, and which one is right?

 This is a very exciting time in quantum foundations precisely because multiple, new, testable theories are emerging simultaneously.
 While they differ in their proposed mechanisms, they all share a revolutionary core principle: they treat the quantum to classical transition as a physical, time dependent process that can be experimentally tested.